finos/rune-dsl/README.md

 ## What is the Rosetta DSL

 *Rosetta* is a Domain-Specific Language (DSL) that supports the modelling of operational processes for the financial markets' industry.
 Its purpose is to promote consistency and inter-operability between the various implementations of these processes.

+{{< notice info "Note" >}}
 In software engineering, a [domain model](https://olegchursin.medium.com/a-brief-introduction-to-domain-modeling-862a30b38353) is a conceptual model of a business domain that incorporates both *data* and *logic* (i.e. rules and processes).
+{{< /notice >}}

 The key idea behind the Rosetta DSL is that, whilst financial markets' operational infrastructure is largely electronified, many of its underlying implementations tend to operate in silos.